decentralized-identity/bbs-signature/draft-bbs-signatures.md

 This operation describes how to hash an arbitrary octet string to `n` scalar values in the multiplicative group of integers mod r (i.e., values in the range [1, r-1]).
 This procedure acts as a helper function, used internally in various places within the operations described in the spec.
 To map a message to a scalar that would be passed as input to the [Sign](#sign), [Verify](#verify), [ProofGen](#proofgen) and [ProofVerify](#proofgen) functions, one must use [MapMessageToScalarAsHash](#mapmessagetoscalar) instead.

-This document defines two different operations for hashing inputs into scalar values.
-The first one, making use of a more modern extendable output function, and the second one, making use of the more established fixed-output hash functions.
-More specifically, the operations defined are the following.

-1. `hash_to_scalar_xof`, is the more performant option, which makes use of an extendable output function, like SHAKE-256 or SHAKE-128.
-2. `hash_to_scalar_xmd`, is less performant in comparison, requires a fixed length output function like SHA2 or SHA3.

-### hash_to_scalar_xof

-The `hash_to_scalar_xof` function takes as an input the message to be hashed and a non-negative integer indicating the number of non-zero scalars to be returned.
-The operation can be implemented using an extendable output function (xof), like one from the SHAKE family of functions [@!SHA3].
-The xof function MUST provide at least `k` bits of collision resistance (where `k` the security level of the ciphersuite) and be indifferentiable from a random oracle under reasonable assumption.
+This operation makes use of expand\_message defined in [@!I-D.irtf-cfrg-hash-to-curve], in a similar way used by the hash\_to\_field operation of Section 5 from the same document (with the additional checks for getting a scalar that is 0).
+Note that, if an implementer wants to use hash\_to\_field here instead, they MUST use the multiplicative group of integers mod r (Fr), as the target group (F).
+However, the hash\_to\_curve ciphersuites used by this document, makes use of hash\_to\_field with the target group being the multiplicative group of integers mod p (Fp).
+For completeness, we define here the operation making use of the expand\_message function, that will be defined by the hash-to-curve ciphersuite used.
+If someone also has a hash\_to\_field implementation available, with the target group been Fr, they can use this instead (adding the check for a scalar been 0).

 ```
-result = hash_to_scalar_xof(msg_octets, n)
+result = hash_to_scalar_xof(msg_octets, count)

 Inputs:

 - msg_octets (REQUIRED), octet string.
 The message to be hashed.
-- n (REQUIRED), an integer greater or equal to 1.
-The number of scalars
+- count (REQUIRED), an integer greater or equal to 1.
+The number of
-                to output.
+                    scalars to output.

 Parameters:

-- r (REQUIRED), non-negative integer.
-The prime order of the G1 and G2
+- expand_message, as defined by the hash-to-curve suite uniquely
+                  identified by the hash_to_curve_id ciphersuite
+                  parameter.
-                groups, defined by the ciphersuite.
+- dst, octet string. the separation tag defined by the
+       hash_to_curve_id ciphersuite parameter.
-- expand_length (REQUIRED), non-negative integer.
-The number of bytes to
+- expand_length, non-negative integer.
+The number of bytes required to
-                            read from the xof function, defined by the
+                 compute each scalar, defined by the ciphersuite.
-                            ciphersuite.
-- dst (REQUIRED), octet string.
-Domain separation tag.

 Outputs: